-Love it or hate it, V-Day is a big day for e-commerce and if you’re not planning for it – you’re missing out on sales.
+Love it or hate it, St. Valentine’s Day is a big day for e-commerce and if you’re not planning for it, you’re missing out on sales.

-It’s the first big retail event of the year, so you should start gathering Valentine’s Day marketing and design tips early, in preparation for the increase in demand.
+It’s the first big retail event of the year, so you should start getting all your Valentine’s Day marketing and design tips together, in preparation for the inevitable increase in demand.

 Slapping some hearts on a few products and email campaigns is not enough to tip motivated consumers your way.
 Creating promotions that drive action and strike an emotional chord with your customers requires some research, planning, and effort.

-That’s why we’ve pulled together top marketing and design tips for Valentine’s Day to help you aim your arrow true and maximize sales this holiday season.
-From search trends to high in-demand product designs – everything you need to kick off the new year right is down below.
+That’s why we’ve pooled together top marketing and design tips for Valentine’s Day to help you aim your arrow true and maximize sales this holiday season.
+From search trends to high in-demand product designs, everything you need to kick off the new year right is down below.

-Before you get started with your Valentine’s Day marketing strategy, you should immerse yourself in your inventory to identify what products might be appealing to shoppers during this time of year.
-Once you have that down, start investigating how shoppers’ habits and search trends will change, so you can focus your Valentine’s Day marketing efforts and dollars towards the right solutions for your business.
+Before you get started with your Valentine’s Day marketing strategy, you should examine your inventory to identify what products might be appealing to shoppers during this time of year.
+Once you have that down, start investigating shoppers’ habits and how search trends are due to change, so you can focus your Valentine’s Day marketing efforts and dollars towards the right solutions for your business.

 Keep in mind that shopping habits have changed over the years for Valentine’s Day.
 Customers will spend money on their significant others, but also on friends, family, co-workers and even pets.
 In fact, 19% of shoppers buy something for their pets, so make sure you design blankets, pillows, and towels with that in mind.